 In the primary years, students master foundational skills in reading, writing, mathematics, science and social studies, applying skills in meaningful ways to create and share new ideas.

 Children are deeply curious, full of questions about the world.
 We devote significant time to student-driven projects where children develop a driving question, research, and share high quality work with a public audience.
-They develop essential proficiencies across the 5Cs: communication, collaboration, creativity, critical thinking, and citizenship; diving deeply into one or two of these areas within a project.
+They develop essential proficiencies across the 8Cs: communication, collaboration, creativity, critical thinking, curiosity, composure, compassion, and citizenship; diving deeply into one or two of these areas within a project.
 Students learn to think deeply, build creative confidence to try out new ideas, and expand their thinking as part of a team.

 Here are some of the driving questions our learners explore: